-When you log in to your CentralApp account, you will be asked to complete a series of information in the "Basic Information" section.
+When you log in to your CentralApp account, you will be asked to fill in a series of information in the "Basic Information" section.
 This information includes a variety of items that are specific to your institution.
 This information cannot be changed once your account has been verified.

 Type the name of your establishment as it is named in the real world.
 It is important to use a unique and recognizable name so that customers can easily find you online.